bilias/rqwatch/docs/CONFIGURE.md

   documentation for details.

 ### GeoIP
+GeoIP is used to show country location for each for mail relays in detailed mail log.

 - `$geoip_enable` - Set to `true` to enable GeoIP for relay IPs (country)

 - `$geoip_country_db` - GeoIP country database (requires MaxMind account)